h5qzvwxsx5-boop/dspy-code/README.md

 # Initialize your project (creates config and scans your environment)
 /init

-# Connect to a model (example with Ollama)
+# Connect to a model (interactive selection recommended)
+/model
-/connect ollama llama3.1:8b
+# Or connect directly: /connect ollama llama3.1:8b

 # Generate your first program using natural language
 Create a sentiment analyzer that takes text and outputs positive or negative